OpenTechStrategies/streetcrm/INSTALL.md

 may be asked _"You have installed Django's auth system, and don't have any superusers defined.
 Would you like to create one now?"_.
-Answer "yes", and then create a user account with which to log in to the application -- a reasonable default username will usually be offered.)
+Answer "yes", and then create a user account with which to log in to the application.
+Use a username that represents you individually, such as "jrandom", not a generic role name like "admin".
+In the context of this system, a "superuser" is just a user who has all permissions, and there can be multiple such users -- you just happen to be creating the first one.)

 Optionally, you may load sample data too (but see the warning below):

         $ python manage.py loaddata sample_data.json

-(The sample data is located in `swoptact/fixtures/sample_data.json`, but Django knows where to find it if you just say `sample_data.json`.)
+(The sample data is located in `swoptact/fixtures/sample_data.json`, but Django knows where to find it if you just say `sample_data.json`.

 WARNING: If you load sample data with the above command, any user you created with `python manage.py syncdb` in a previous step will be